Note: this is an updated and expanded version of a post we originally published in 2013.

 Once you've signed up, monitor your chosen house sitting web site(s) frequently.
 Many have email notice features.
 Also, you should follow the website's social media.
 And if a house sit pops up that fits what you're looking for, respond to the query immediately.
 Being first is a big advantage to getting the popular sits.

-In general, house sitting is much more competitive now than it was six or seven years ago.
+In general, house sitting is much more competitive now than it was a few years ago.
 Be prepared to “sell” yourself to the homeowner.
 They probably will have lots of options, so do your best to stand out from the crowd.

 Here are some other points worth considering before you involve yourself in a house sitting situation.